Appointing a Personal Guardian and Leaving Property for Minor Children

 Using a property guardian has disadvantages:

 Although not as advantageous as a trust or UTMA custodianship for leaving property to minors, it is generally wise to name a property guardian as a backup in the will, because sometimes property is acquired that was not put in the trust or custodianship before the donor dies.
-Naming a property guardian can help these cases if the minor children earn a substantial amount of money, or receive a large gift that does not name the property manager, or if the minors receive property after the will or trust has already been executed and before the documents were amended, then the property guardian can manage these assets.
+Naming a property guardian can help if the minor children earn a substantial income or receive a large gift that does not name the property manager, or if the minors receive property after the will or trust has already been executed and before the documents were amended, then the property guardian can manage these assets.

 Tips for Selecting a Property Guardian